patbi/See-Docs_Handbook/README.md

 I'm so grateful that you're here and that you've decided to commit a season of your life helping to build _meaningful_ and _impactful_ software for the Navigo community!
 You're here because success isn't possible without you.

-To infinity (and bitcoin).

-John // Chief Cartridge Blower

 [Feel free to [email me](mailto:biyagapatrick@gmail.com) at any time!]